Fix is in! Disgraced ex-NBA ref Donaghy turns to wrestling

 OK, they probably weren’t laughing at NBA headquarters.

-But for the 54-year-old Donaghy, the decision to tap into his heel personna for a payday and have some fun was a lock.
+But for the 54-year-old Donaghy, the decision to tap into his heel persona for a payday and have some fun was a lock.

 “I certainly am not shying away from the fact that I made some mistakes and I made some poor choices,” Donaghy said by phone Thursday.
 “It is what it is, and unfortunately I have to live with it.”